PHoogestraat/machine-learning-challenge/README.md

 ### Review

 The three modes produced similar scores on the dataset and are probalby not statisticly diffrent.
+The Random Forest model may be the best choice due to its simplicity.

 - - -